 Employee appraisal systems: pros and cons

-5 min read | 1 May, 2017 By Melissa Jones
+5 min read | 12 June, 2023 By Aimée Brougham-Chandler

-Most companies run an appraisal system of one sort or another.
-Appraisals assess staff performance against set objectives and guide employees on their future development.
-When appraisal systems are managed well, the staff continually progress and achieve more.
+When appraisal systems are managed well, people continually progress and achieve more.
 In this way, employee appraisal systems can make a significant contribution to the overall success of a business.

 The self-evaluation method of review can be useful as an input in the appraisal process.
 Asking an employee to honestly appraise themselves can be enlightening for both the employee and the manager.

 The best appraisal systems identify objectives and KPIs so that both manager and employee can agree goals and timescales that need to be met.
-Agreed and well defined aims and goals provide an easy way of measuring success or failure.
+Agreed and well-defined aims and goals provide an easy way of measuring success or failure.

-The pros of appraisal systems
+The pros of performance appraisal systems

 Appraisal systems are also designed to identify the training needs of individuals.
 When aggregated, this gives HR a view of the training needs within the organisation as a whole, identifying skills gaps and possible training opportunities.